 - Dirty Region Logs allow the fast recovery of mirrored volumes after a system crash (see "Dirty Region Logging (DRL)" on page 43 for details).
-These logs are supported either as DRL log plexes, or as part of a version 20 DCO volume.
-Refer to the following sections for information on enabling DRL on a volume: - "Adding Traditional DRL Logging to a Mirrored Volume" on page 258 describes how to add DRL log plexes to a volume. - "Preparing a Volume for DRL and Instant Snapshots" on page 250 describes how to configure DRL for a volume using a version 20 DCO volume. - RAID-5 logs are used to prevent corruption of data during recovery of RAID-5 volumes (see "RAID-5 Logging" on page 34 for details).
+These logs are supported either as DRL log plexes or as version 20 DCO logs.
+See "Adding Dirty Region Logging to a Mirrored Volume" on page 206 and "Preparing a Volume to Use DCO-Based DRL" on page 207 for more information. - RAID-5 logs are used to prevent corruption of data during recovery of RAID-5 volumes (see "RAID-5 Logging" on page 34 for details).
 These logs are configured as plexes on disks other than those that are used for the columns of the RAID-5 volume.

-See "Adding a RAID-5 Log" on page 259 for information on adding RAID-5 logs to a RAID-5 volume.
+See "Adding a RAID-5 Log" on page 210 for information on adding RAID-5 logs to a RAID-5 volume.